sltn011/Corvus/README.md

 Features:
 - Layers based architecture
 - Custom high perfomance system of memory pools for game objects creation
 - Single and Multicast delegates
+- Loading models and their materials using gltf 2.0 files
 - Log and assert debug tools

 Planned features: